Become an Otter Spotter

 IF YOU FIND A DEAD OTTER

 Please fill out the sightings form above.
 Be sure to zoom in as far as you can on the map.
 Tell us whether the otter is a fresh carcass, old, or has been predated if you have that information.
 Give exact instructions for where to find the otter, including nearest city or town, nearest cross street, GPS coordinates if possible, what side of the street it’s on and whether it is accessible on foot, i.e., is it behind a locked fence, or somewhere difficult to reach.
 If possible, we will collect the carcass for necropsy (animal autopsy).
 The information will help us understand causes of mortality in otters.
-We also share information with the California Roadkill Observation System, to help identify hot spots for car strikes, and we use the information to support better crossings for otters.
+We also share information with agencies to help identify hot spots for car strikes.
+We use the information to support better crossings for otters.

-Explore the map below for areas of river otter sightings submitted by otter spotters from across the Bay Area and beyond.
+Explore the map below for areas of river otter sightings submitted by otter spotters from across the nation.
 The sightings on the map are not meant to show every sighting we receive, but instead, to show the areas where otters are seen and to show clusters of sightings.
 When viewing the larger map, you can click on the dots for more information about each sighting.

 How do healthy watersheds help ensure otters and people continue to thrive?
 Check out our Understanding Watersheds page.